Inspiaaa/Micro8/Micro8Documentation/Usage Tutorial.md

 1. Open the `COMPUTER.dig` file.
 2. Start the simulation by pressing the play button in Digital.
 3. To load the data and instructions into the internal memory units, click the `PROGRAM` button (this is the programming/flashing mode).
 This will iterate through all addresses and transfer the data from external memory into the internal memory.
 Note that the address counter may not be at 0 when programming starts.
 Since this computer uses memory-mapped I/O, you’ll see the screen clear at some point as it begins writing to these addresses.
-4. .
-Once all addresses have been programmed, turn off programming mode by toggling the `PROGRAM` button.
+4. Once all addresses have been programmed, turn off the programming mode by toggling the `PROGRAM` button.
 5. The computer is now reset and running.
 6. To manually control the clock, toggle the `CLK_MODE` switch and then generate the clock signal by toggling the `CLK` button.
 7. To reset the computer, re-enable the `PROGRAM` mode.
 This will immediately reset the program counter and begin resetting the memory.